twoGiants/continuous-delivery/README.md

 ## Chapter 1 The Problem of Delivering Software

-Antipattern: Deploying to prod after development is complete.
+Antipattern: Deploying to prod after development is complete. (p.
+7)
-> **Note:** Integrate testing, deployment, and release activities into the development process.
+> **Note:** Integrate testing, deployment, and release activities into the development process. (p.
+9)

-Antipattern: Manual configuration of prod environmants.
+Antipattern: Manual configuration of prod environmants. (p.
+9)
 > **Note:** It should not be possible to make manual changes to testing, staging and production environments.
-Only through an automated process.
+Only through an automated process. (p.
+10)

 ## Chapter 2 Configuration Management